pyavitz/debian-image-builder/README.md

 ecosystem for better performance and compatibility, though this means it won't run on most older RISC-V boards, which remain supported by Ubuntu 24.04 LTS

+Generic Notice:
+If you are not interested in building a custom kernel and would like to just produce a quick image.
+Enable in custom.txt > GENERIC_KERNEL="true" and run the command `make rootfs image board=uefi-amd64`.
+This "should" pull the latest kernel via apt.
 --

 (*) Work in progress